 The seat should be around half a metre underwater to provide a height that lets you keep your face out of the water while you’re sitting.
 And, the depth of the bottom is usually around 1 metre.

-Your heating choice for your spa and/or pool will have a large impact on how expensive your hot tub or spa is to run.
+Your heating choice for your spa and/or pool will have a significant impact on how expensive your hot tub or spa is to run.
 The two options are either a heat pump or natural gas through a gas heater.
 If you want to keep your spa running and warm consistently, a heat pump is the best option for you.
 If you plan to start up the spa only when you’re going to use it, natural gas is the better choice.

 Standalone spas also have many advantages.
 For example, these are more flexible as you can have your spa located somewhere away from your pool if you wish.
-Many families like to have the spa closer to their back door so it’s not far to reach in winter.
+Many families like to have the spa closer to their back door, so it’s not far to reach in winter.

-Having only a spa with no pool will result in lower operational costs as it requires fewer cleaning chemicals.
+Having only a spa with no pool will lower operational costs as it requires fewer cleaning chemicals.
 Plus, if you only have a small outdoor space, a standalone spa will fit in nicely.